marifse/community_ibm_iks_ansible_collection/docs/ibm_container_private_service_endpoint_enable.rst

 This module is part of the ibm collection (version 1.0.0).

 To install it, use: ansible-galaxy collection install ibm.
-You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ibm.ibm_container_image_security_disable_module_requirements>` for details.
+You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ibm.ibm_container_private_service_endpoint_enable_module_requirements>` for details.

-To use it in a playbook, specify: :code:`ibm.container_image_security_disable`.
+To use it in a playbook, specify: :code:`ibm.container_private_service_endpoint_enable`.

 .. contents::
    :local: